patrickbryant1/patrickbryant1.github.io/research.md

 <br>
 # Familial Cancer

-[Linkage Analysis Revealed Risk Loci on 6p21 and 18p11.2-q11.2 in Familial Colon and Rectal Cancer, Respectively.”
-European Journal of Human Genetics: EJHG 27 (8): 1286–95.]
+[A Swedish Genome-Wide Haplotype Association Analysis Identifies a Novel Breast Cancer Susceptibility Locus in 8p21.2 and Characterizes Three Loci on Chromosomes 10, 11 and 16]

 [Linkage Analysis Revealed Risk Loci on 6p21 and 18p11.2-q11.2 in Familial Colon and Rectal Cancer, Respectively.”
 European Journal of Human Genetics: EJHG 27 (8): 1286–95.]